 c.
 File the proper Assumed Name Certificate with the Texas Secretary of State

-that indicates its ownership relationship to the Mater LLC.
+that indicates its own relationship to the Master LLC.

 d.
 All contracts, deeds, notes, etc., should be signed in the name of the